 Weight & Portability

 Another metric where the Powerport Lite 15 soars above the rest is weight.
 This panel is super light-weight for its size and capacity.
 It's unheard of to find a 15W panel under 14 oz, but somehow the Powerport Lite 15 is well under, weighing in at 12.5oz.
-This weight difference is definitely noticeable, especially if you're counting ounces for your next off the grid adventure.
+This weight difference is noticeable, especially if you're counting ounces for your next off the grid adventure.
 The other benefit to the Powerport Lite 15 is it's size when folded up.
 Much like the Anker 21W, the 15W is extremely compact and can slide in the back of your pack without making a scene.
+Only the new Goal Zero Nomad 7 Plus compares to the PowerPort Lite regarding weight.
+This small panel weighs only 9.5 ounces, which is 3 ounces less than the already lightweight PowerPort!

 While the Powerport Lite 15 didn't win any awards this year, it came close in nearly every metric.
 It is lightweight, powerful, and efficient.
 The panel's sleek design and revolutionary technology make them particularly appealing.
 Seeing a solar panel brand, like Anker, appear year after year as a best seller definitely establishes some street cred.
 They will take your panel back within 30 days for any reason for a full refund and also have an 18-month warranty and technical help support.